net-lisias-kspu/ContractConfigurator/Parameters.md

     }

 #### Timer
-**_NEW!_** The Timer parameter sets up a timer that starts when the contract is accepted.
+The Timer parameter sets up a timer that starts when the contract is accepted.
 The player only has the specified duration before the timer expires and the contract fails!

     PARAMETER
     {